javascript-tutorial/en.javascript.info/1-js/07-object-inheritance/03-prototype/article.md

 There are actually only two limitations:

 1. The references can't go in circles.
-Javascript will throw an error if we try to assign `__proto__` in circle.
+JavaScript will throw an error if we try to assign `__proto__` in circle.
 2. The value of `__proto__` can be either an object or `null`.
 All other values (like primitives) are ignored.

 Also it may be obvious, but still: there can be only one `[[Prototype]]`.
 An object may not inherit from two others.